shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-ios.md

 When the user returns from the browser, the video ad will resume playback.

-## Load more than one video Ad per session
+## Load more than one video ad per session

 Any number of video ads may be loaded in a single session.
 Accomplish this by calling `initWithPlacementId:` and `loadAdWtihDelegate:` once